Medical Laboratory Technician, A.A.S.

 How competitive is admission?

 We generally accept 16-18 students out of 24-30 applicants.
-Only students ready to enter the 2nd year are interviewed and selected.
+Only students ready to enter the second MLT year are interviewed and selected.

 When do I know if I am accepted?

-If you are qualified for admission to enter the 2nd year (MLT year) we set up interviews in April and admit students into the program from late April all the way until June 1st.
+If you are qualified for admission to enter the second MLT year, we set up interviews in April and admit students into the program from late April all the way until June 1st.
 If you are taking required classes in the Spring semester then we must wait for those grades to be posted in order to count them in our ranking system.

 When does the MLT program start?

-We start the Fall semester of each year (August).
+We start the Fall semester of each year in August.
 On occasion we offer a class in the summer prior if it benefits the incoming MLT class.

 Must I complete all the prerequisites before applying to the MLT program?

-If you have taken prerequisite courses at a different institution please make sure you turn in official transcripts to TCC so they can be reviewed.
+If you have taken prerequisite courses at a different institution please make sure you submit official transcripts to TCC so they can be reviewed.

-Is the program 2 years or 1 year?
+Is the program two years or one year?
 I hear it is a 1+1 program, what does that mean?

-We do this so that once students enter the program they can be graduated, board eligible and employed within 1 year.
+We do this so that once students enter the program they can be graduated, board eligible and employed within one year.

 Can any of your prerequisites or program classes be substituted with other classes or work experience?

-Most general education courses (English, Biology, etc..) can have a course substituted from another institution as long as the course descriptions and hours match.
+Most general education courses (English, Biology, etc.) can have a course substituted from another institution as long as the course descriptions and hours match.
 These substitutions can be discussed with an academic advisor.
-However, if you wish to have the Program Director review your transcripts he can usually assist in the substitution process.
+However, if you wish to have the Program Director review your transcripts they can usually assist in the substitution process.

 Phlebotomy courses MDLT 1203 and MDLT 1222 can be waived if the student has previous phlebotomy experience.
 If the student does not have previous phlebotomy experience then MDLT 1203 must be taken but MDLT 1222 may be waived on an individual basis.
 Please see the Program Director for further information.